Part C: Lifestyle considerations

 - The Eat for Health website provides further details.

 - Usual physical activity during pregnancy has health benefits and is safe.

 - Smoking and passive smoking can have negative effects on the pregnancy and the baby.

 - Not drinking alcohol is the safest option for women who are pregnant.

 - Illicit substances and non-medical use of medications (eg opioids) have negative effects on the pregnancy and the baby.

 Preventive health interventions

-- Supplements of vitamins A, C and E are not of benefit during pregnancy and may cause harm
+- In the absence of identified deficiency, supplements of vitamins A, C and E are of little or no benefit during pregnancy and may cause harm.

-- Iodine requirements increase during pregnancy and a supplement of 150 micrograms a day is recommended.
+- Iodine requirements increase during pregnancy and a supplement of 150 micrograms a day is advised.

 - Good oral health is important to a woman’s health and treatment can be safely provided during pregnancy.

 - Sexual intercourse in pregnancy is not known to be associated with any adverse outcomes.